crcdng/hen-metaverse-tutorial-1/README.md

 Read the tutorial here: [Tutorial.md](Tutorial.md).

 The source files are in folder `src`.

-To see the results, serve folder `dist` from a web server.
+To see the results, run `npm install`, then `npm run build`, then serve folder `dist` from a web server.

 ## License